 Festival Quarter Events at Collins Barracks

 On Saturday, March 19, Dublin Airport is a proud sponsor of the festival’s daytime family-friendly entertainment and activities.
 There will be music, theatre, games, entertainment, and play.
-That evening Dublin Airport will also support a ticketed event for adults, with comedy, music, panel discussions, gigs, poetry, performances and much more.
+That evening Dublin Airport will also support a ticketed event for adults, with comedy, music, panel discussions, live gigs, poetry, performances and much more.

 St. Patrick’s Festival Director, Anna McGowan said: